As our planet becomes increasingly overpopulated, having access to clean, safe drinking water is essential if we are to keep as healthy as possible.

 How Does Water Softener Work?

-Water softeners are based upon a system called ion-exchange.
+Water softeners are based upon a system called ion exchange.
 They involve passing hard water which is high in calcium and magnesium ions through an ion-exchange resin.
 As the water flows through the tank, the calcium and magnesium ions are replaced by sodium chloride (brine).

 The Negative and Positive Aspects of Water Softener